 Why vendor finance may be too risky to try

 Vendor finance refers to ways in which you can start owning and paying off your home even if you have poor credit or employment history, or you’re unable to qualify for a traditional home loan for any other reason.

 Professional indemnity insurance in New Zealand

-Professional indemnity insurance is an insurance product that protects professionals if a claim is made against them for negligence.
-This can be ideal for skilled professionals as mistakes can often happen resulting in clients seeking compensation for damages.
-Is professional indemnity insurance required, is it right for you?
-Read Finder NZ’s online guide for more details.
+Professional indemnity insurance protects professionals if a claim is made against them for negligence.
+Read our online guide for details.

 Commercial property loans

 Need a commercial property loan but don’t know where to start?
 Our comprehensive guide to commercial property loans can help.